aws-samples/aws-serverless-workshops/CrossRegion/3_Replication/README.md

 Associate with Health Check then select the `ireland-api` health check you created previously.
 Hit **Save Record Set**.

-You will now want to repear this step again but for your Singapore domain.
-You will select the Secondary record type and not associate with a health check this time.
+You will now want to repeat this step again but for your Singapore domain.
+You will select the Secondary record type and *not* associate with a health check this time.
+Note that if you were to associate a health check with the second region it would also be taken into consideration and if the health check was failing in both regions then no failover would occur.
+By not associating the second region with a health check, it will always be presumed to be healthy.

 Your completed DNS configuration should look something like the screenshot below.